 - Community cat programs humanely address overpopulation

-- Pet-friendly housing options exist for all families
+- Pet-friendly housing options exist for all families and pets

 - People know the expectations for pets in public places